mbpcoder/mbpcoder/README.md

 🔭 I’m currently working as Technical Lead at [Eghamat24.com](https://www.eghamat24.com)

-I am a hard worker, able to grasp new concepts quickly and self-motivated guy.
+I am a hard worker, fast learner and self-motivated guy.
 I have a good understanding of English and I usually have some new ideas to work with.

 ## Soft Skills
-* Teamwork, Leadership
+* Teamwork and Leadership
-* Teaching
+* Communication and Teaching
+* Problem-Solving
 * Love to Learn
-* Self-confidence

 ## Technical Skills
 * ![PHP](https://img.shields.io/badge/-PHP-05122A?style=flat&logo=php) ![Laravel](https://img.shields.io/badge/-Laravel-05122A?style=flat&logo=laravel)